 Ageing Disability and Home Care (ADHC) and ABI

-ADHC is working to improve its services to people with ABI.
+ADHC supports improving services to people with ABI.

-This web site is one strategy - support developing staff knowledge and skills.
+This web site is one strategy - supporting developing staff knowledge and skills.

 Stronger Together: A new direction in disability services in NSW 2006 -2016is a 10 year plan aimed at providing greater assistance and long term practical solutions for people with a disability.
 ADHC has now set strategic priorities relating to this plan.
 These priorities include developing new approaches for people with adult onset disabilities including people with Acquired Brain Injury.